-Asset owners and Media Library administrators can replace a file with a new version of that file.
+Asset owners and Media Library admins can replace an asset with a new version.

-When a file is replaced, any links to the old version of the file will automatically display the new replacement file.
-While links remain the same, the new file will have a fresh set of analytics, beginning at the moment of replacement.
+When an asset is replaced, any links to the old version of the asset will automatically display the new replacement file.
+While links remain the same, the new asset will have a fresh set of analytics, beginning at the moment of replacement.

-If you've made copies of a file to several Media Libraries, and then replace that file, only the copy you replace will change – the copies in other libraries will still be the original version of the file.
+If you've made copies of an asset to several Media Libraries, and then replace that file, only the copy you replace will change – the copies in other Media Libraries will still be the original version of the file.

-To replace a file, navigate to the Media Info page for that file, by clicking the three dots to the right of the file name, then "Settings".
+To replace an asset, navigate to the Media Settings window for that asset, by clicking the three dots to the right of the asset title, then click "Settings".

-Once you're on the Media Info page, if you're the asset owner or Media Library Administrator, you should see a "Replace Media" link in the upper-left of the screen, below the upload date information.
+Once the Media Settings window is open, if you're the asset owner or Media Library admin, you will see a "Replace Media" link in the upper-left of the screen.

-You'll now be asked to either upload or record the replacement file.
+Click "Replace Media."
+You'll now be asked to either upload or record a replacement.

-Once you've uploaded or recorded the new file, you'll be able to give it a new name and description, if you'd like.
+Once you've uploaded or completed the recording, you'll be able to give it a new title and description.

-Now that the file has been replaced, anywhere the original file was embedded will show the replacement file.
-And any links to the original file will now point to the replacement file.
+Now that the asset has been replaced, anywhere the original asset was embedded will show the replacement asset, and any links to the original asset will now point to the replacement.

-The replacement file's title and description will override the original file's title and description.
+The replacement asset's title and description will override the original asset's title and description.

-Note: Depending on your library sort order, your replacement file may appear at the top of your library view, because it is technically the "newest upload," despite it replacing an older file.
+Note: Depending on your Media Library sort order, your replacement file may appear at the top of your library view, because it is technically the "newest upload," despite it replacing an older file.